 Take in a Ball Game

 Whether or not you're a baseball fan, Comerica Park, the home stadium of Detroit Tigers, offers a ton of fun for families.
-Just inside the entrance gates, there's a Ferris wheel with giant baseball-shape cars, a Merry-Go-Round (with tigers instead of horses, of course), batting cages, and more.
+Just inside the entrance gates, there's a Ferris wheel with giant baseball-shaped cars, a Merry-Go-Round (with tigers instead of horses, of course), batting cages, and more.
 Go on Sunday, when kids 14 and under can ride the carousel and Ferris wheel for free and run the bases after the game.Continue to 5 of 9 below.

 05 of 09

 See Henry Ford's Amazing Collection